scoverage/scalac-scoverage-plugin/README.md

 If you had a unit test that ran through the Color Red you would get 100% line coverage yet you only have 50% statement coverage.

-Let's expand this example out to be multifacted, albeit somewhat contrived:
+Let's expand this example out to be multifaceted, albeit somewhat contrived:

 ```
 val status = if (Color == Red) Stop else if (Sign == Stop) Stop else Go